Microsoft SQL Server connector authentication methods

-- There must be a user created in the database to which you are trying to connect.
+- A user exists in the database where you are trying to connect.

-- Database connectors have the option attribute defined in DefaultReaderConfiguration, but in this case this attribute should be empty
+- Database connectors have the option attribute defined in DefaultReaderConfiguration.
+However, this attribute should be empty for this authentication method.

-Windows authentication takes advantage of Windows Users and Active Directory to authenticate to the database.
-However, Microsoft's JDBC driver does not support remote logging as a specific user, so you have to work around that.
-To do so, SEM should be configured as following:
+Windows authentication uses the Windows Users and Active Directory to authenticate to the database.
+However, the Microsoft Java Database Connectivity (JDBC) driver does not support remote logging as a specific user.

-- Go to Services and right-click on agent service.
+- In the Services window, right-click the agent service.

 - Select Properties.

-- Go to Log On tab. and Select using This account.
+- Select the Log On tab and then select This account.

-- Fill in the credentials for the required user to login to the database.
+- Complete in the credentials for the required user to log in to the database.